 Engagement & Impact

-Title of presentation: What Makes Students Stay, Conference title: LJMU Teaching and Learning Conference, Place/location of conference: Liverpool, Presentation type: Oral presentation
+What Makes Students Stay, LJMU Teaching and Learning Conference, Liverpool, Oral presentation 15/06/2016

-Title of presentation: Popular Participation in Constitutional Change, Conference title: Society of Legal Scholars Annual Conference, Place/location of conference: York, Presentation type: Oral presentation
+Popular Participation in Constitutional Change, Society of Legal Scholars Annual Conference, York, Oral presentation 03/09/2015

 Membership of professional bodies: